Skip to main content

 Abortion is legal in Minnesota.

-On January 31, 2023, Minnesota Governor Tim Walz signed HF 1, the Protect Reproduction Options Act, into law.
-The PRO Act recognized a right to reproductive freedom, including a right to abortion, at all stages of pregnancy.
+On January 31, 2023, Minnesota Gov. Tim Walz signed the Protect Reproduction Options Act into law.
+The PRO Act recognized a right to reproductive freedom, including a right to reproductive health care.
+This covered all health care related to:

 Minnesota Abortion Laws at a Glance

-Minnesota abortion laws are listed in the following table.
+Key Minnesota abortion laws appear in the following table.
 See FindLaw's Reproductive Rights section (which includes a subsection on Abortion) to learn more.

-Note: State laws are constantly changing -- contact a Minnesota health care attorney or conduct your own legal research to verify the state law(s) you are researching.
+Note: State laws are constantly changing.
+State lawmakers may amend a law or enact a new law.
+Court decisions may also lead to changes in state law.
+Contact a Minnesota healthcare attorney or conduct your own legal research to verify the status of any state law(s) you are reviewing.

 Research the Law